WSU-CPTS-223/pa3-inventory-management-XanderCary/README.md

 In the struct I am deciding to do another dynamic array of all of the product categories I am going to use that to loop through when I am adding the product to all of its categorys indexes if that is the right wording for it

-Now defining the HashTable functions; currently regretting putting dynamic array and hash table in the same files they are just big now and it makes me sad about poor design
+Now defining the HashTable functions; currently regretting putting dynamic array and hash table in the same files they are just big now and it makes me sad about poor design.

+While making the find for the HashTable I have decided I think that using an open hash for both uniq id look up and category find becuase it seems a lot easier to impliment instead of having to worry about probing